mrocklin/blog/_posts/work/2017-10-08-kafka-python.md

 In regards to the codebases I found that PyKafka was easier to hack on for a few reasons:

-1. PyKafka is written in Python rather than C extensions, and so it is more accessible to a broader development base.
+1. Most of PyKafka is written in Python rather than C extensions, and so it is more accessible to a broader development base.
 I find that Python C extensions are not pleasant to work with, even if you are comfortable with C.
 2. PyKafka appears to be much more extensively tested.
 PyKafka actually spins up a local Kafka instance to do comprehensive integration tests while Confluent-kafka seems to only test API without actually running against a